Reviews You Can Rely On

 Similarly, the Ruffwear Front Range is comfortably padded in critical areas.
 But it is also a very minimalistic design that keeps the harness lightweight while maintaining plenty of mobility.
 It strikes a great balance with a less-is-more approach and is an excellent pick for long trails and backcountry trips, especially if overheating could be a concern.

-The water resistant nylon material of the OneTigris offers a lot of protection to a dog, but can get warm.
+The water-resistant nylon material of the OneTigris offers a lot of protection to a dog, but it can get warm.
+Credit: Benjamin Hickok

 Added Features

-While much of our focus is on function, adjustability, and comfort, it is also important to note additional design features that enhance the ease of use of a harness or add versatility for unique tasks.
-Added Features account for 10% of the overall score of each dog harness.
+While much of our focus is on function, adjustability, and comfort, it is also important to note additional design features that enhance a harness's ease of use or add versatility for unique tasks.

-The majority of harnesses we tested didn't include much in the way of value-added features, although the Babyltrl Oxford No Pull Harness does include locking features on the buckles.
-The Kurgo Tru-Fit Smart Harness offers a seatbelt harness attachment, providing extra safety and security for your dog while traveling in vehicles.
+The majority of harnesses we tested didn't include very many (or any) value-adding features, although the Kurgo Tru-Fit Smart Harness offers a seatbelt harness attachment, providing extra safety and security for your dog while traveling in vehicles.
 While this may be an important feature if your dog needs to be restrained when in a vehicle, the harness offers average reflective stitching and trim, a less-than-awesome handle, and is a fairly basic harness otherwise.

 Extra handles, protective materials, reflective materials, MOLLE/PALs webbing, pockets, and Velcro straps can transform a simple harness into the ultimate backpacking, dog training, tactical, or hunting harness.
 The Auroth No Pull and OneTigris X Destroyer stood out from the other harnesses we tested for features that greatly increase their versatility.
 Both have Velcro tacked to the top of the harness, making it easy to add “working dog” patches or blaze orange indicators during bird hunting season to enhance their safety.